Skip to main content

 Email verification on signupLiveRequired before sensitive actions.

 Password resetLiveEmail-delivered single-use token.
-Token reuse and brute force rate-limited per IP and per email.
+Reuse and brute force are rate-limited.

-Session tokensLiveJWT in HttpOnly Secure SameSite=Lax cookie, 2-day rolling lifetime.
-Bumping the user's password invalidates all prior tokens.
+Session tokensLiveJWT in an HttpOnly, Secure, SameSite cookie with a rolling lifetime.
+Changing the password invalidates all prior tokens.

 Authorization & tenant isolation

-• · CSRF tokens enforced on every state-changing request (POST, PATCH, DELETE) via a dedicated middleware.
+• · CSRF tokens enforced on every state-changing request (POST, PATCH, DELETE) via dedicated middleware.

-• · Rate limiting on auth endpoints (10/min per IP) and on the public domain checker (3/hour per IP).
+• · Rate limiting on authentication endpoints and on the public domain checker.

 • · Team-based features (multi-user accounts) enforce both team membership and per-feature plan gates before granting access.